Conversational Commerce: The Ultimate Guide for 2023

 Follow up on queries

-Price drop alerts, shopping cart reminders and cross-sells are all helpful ways to nurture sales in a way that is personalised to the needs of your customers.
+Price drop alerts shopping cart reminders and cross-sells are all helpful ways to nurture sales in a way that is personalized to the needs of your customers.

 Measure everything!

 You should also use data from your analytics tools to inform your conversational commerce strategy.
-For example, you can use a Where to Buy tool to analyse purchase trends and determine which products your team should cross-sell and upsell.
+For example you can use a Where to Buy tool to analyze purchase trends and determine which products your team should cross-sell and upsell.

 Final thoughts